greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-creating-and-using-web-external-tables.html.md

 ```

-Scripts must be executable by the `gpadmin` user and reside in the same location on the master or segment hosts.
+Scripts must be executable by the `gpadmin` user and reside in the same location on the coordinator or segment hosts.

 The following command defines a web table that runs a script.
 The script runs on each segment host where a segment has output rows to process.